-Interestingly, all approaches appear to consistently do better at predicting the impact of mutations on dasatinib binding than imatinib binding, highlighted by the lower RMSE for dasatinib vs. the RMSE of imatinib across all the approaches (Fig. 4).
-This is further supported by the degree of correlation between calculated changes in affinity and NanoBRET measurements in the datasets.
-The discrepancy in predictive capability between imatinib and dasatinib may be related to the degree of conformational sampling required to accurately sample imatinib binding vs. dasatinib binding.
-Previous work has shown that to characterize the complete ABL1 imatinib binding, a conformational transition in ABL1A must occur.78-80 However, efforts to characterize the full ensemble of structural transitions on binding have been limited by sampling, and there may be additional ABL1-Imatinib configurations.
-No such conformational transition or degree of sampling is needed to sample dasatinib binding.
-As such, there may be currently unseen states of the ABL1-Imatinib bound complex that must be considered in addition to the singular crystal that was used as a starting configuration here.
+Interestingly, all approaches appear to consistently do better at predicting the impact of mutations on dasatinib binding than imatinib binding, highlighted by the lower RMSE for dasatinib vs the RMSE of imatinib across all the approaches (Figure 4).
+This is further supported by the degree of correlation between calculated changes in affinity and Nano-BRET measurements in the data sets.
+Interestingly, physicsbased methods consistently predict the impact of mutations on dasatinib more accurately than imatinib.
+This difference in predictive capability for physics-based simulations may be related to the degree of conformational sampling required to accurately sample imatinib binding vs dasatinib binding.
+Physics-based simulations are unique in their dependence on conformational sampling, something that has no impact on data-driven methods such as the Random Forest model.
+Previous work has shown that to characterize the complete ABL1 imatinib binding, a conformational transition in ABL1A must occur.135-137 However, efforts to characterize the full ensemble of structural transitions on binding have been limited by sampling, and there may be additional ABL1-Imatinib configurations.^{26,138,139} No such conformational transition or degree of sampling is needed to sample dasatinib binding.135 As such, there may be currently unseen states of the ABL1-Imatinib bound complex that must be considered in addition to the singular crystal that was used as a starting configuration here.
 The differences between dasatinib and imatinib are consistent across the different MD force fields as well as Rosetta.
-Thus, it may be that the degree of conformational sampling required to achieve predictively convergent calculations within 1 kcal/mol differs between the two ligands.
+Thus, it may be that each ligand requires different amounts of conformational sampling during these calculations to achieve an average deviation of 1 kcal/mol from the NanoBRET measurements.